michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0013.md

 - v: use persuasion successfully
 - v: be valid, applicable, or true
 ### Family
-prevail: prevailed, prevailing, prevails, prevalence, prevalent+;prevailing: prevailingly;prevalent: prevalently
+- prevail: prevailed, prevailing, prevails, prevalence, prevalent+
+- prevailing: prevailingly
+- prevalent: prevalently
 ### Examples
 - At least the one the following season was closer, Dallas prevailing 30-13.
 - Democratic centralism still prevails—exemplified by the party’s monopoly on power, Xi Jinping’s autocratic rule and the suppression of dissent.